 Harnessing the power of cloud

 I started my career as an Oracle Database Engineer and came to Accenture in 2018, when I relocated to the U.S. from Nigeria.
-I’m now a Solutions Architect in the Accenture AWS Business Group, helping design and manage migration architectures for Fortune 500 companies as they transition their workloads from on-premises to AWS cloud.
+I’m now an Architect Associate Manager in the Accenture AWS Business Group, helping design and manage migration architectures for Fortune 500 companies as they transition their workloads from on-premises to AWS cloud.

 I recently worked on a project for a client that needed to migrate applications from on-premises containers to AWS cloud.
 They needed to understand what it would look like when the apps were on the cloud.